IABTechLab/uid2-self-serve-portal/dataLoading.md

 ## Using the pattern

-1. Create a loader using `makeLoader` from `react-router-typesafe`.
+1. Create a loader using `makeLoader` from `react-router-typesafe`, or `makeParticipantLoader` if the calls you are making require a participantId parameter.
    - The loader should set up needed promises and return an object with Promises stored on descriptively-named keys, wrapped in a call to `defer` from `react-router-typesafe`.
 Don't await the promises in the loader!
    - If you need to await a promise to get an intermediate value, either use a separate async function that returns a promise (e.g. `getSharingCounts` in [home.tsx](src/web/screens/home.tsx)) (preferred) or `.then(...)` (OK for simple/short continuations).
 2. Call the hook from your screen-level component: `const data = useLoaderData<typeof loader>();`